History of Southend United F.C.: 2009–2010: HMRC and administration fears

-2010–13
+2010–2019

 On 5 July 2010 former Sheffield Wednesday and Plymouth Argyle manager, Paul Sturrock was announced as the new manager with Tommy Widdrington as his assistant.
 Sturrock's first signings for Southend were former Northampton Town left back Peter Gilbert and striker Barry Corr who was released by Exeter City.
 Both players had played under Sturrock previously.
 Southend being under a transfer embargo both players could only sign pre contract agreements.

 A squad of 17 players were only registered in time to play on the eve of the new season as the club's transfer embargo was lifted.
 Sturrock led Southend to a respectable 13th-placed finish in his first season.
 The club mounted a more serious challenge the following season, spending 11 weeks at the top of League 2, owing to the goals and form of Ryan Hall, Kane Ferdinand and Liam Dickinson.
 A subsequent decline in form meant the team had to enter the play-offs after finishing the season in 4th place with 83 points, a total that in any other year in League 2, would have won the league.
 Southend lost the play off semi-final against Crewe Alexandra 3–2 on aggregate.

 A transfer embargo at the start of the 2012–13 season meant that the club started its campaign with a depleted squad.
 The loan signing of Britt Assombalonga from Watford proved a success as the youngster scored 12 goals in 18 appearances.
 Blues went on a run of 14 games unbeaten which saw them reach 4th in the table.
 At the turn of the year Southend's form dramatically dropped, although the club reached its first ever Wembley cup final in the Football League Trophy.
 Paul Sturrock was sacked 2 weeks before the cup final but was controversially asked to manage the team for the final.
 Sturrock refused and watched the game from the stand.
 The Blues took a record 33,000 fans to the match, but lost 2–0 to Crewe Alexandra.

 Phil Brown was brought in as Sturrock's successor but picked up just one win in his eight games in charge as Southend finished the season in 11th position, with only six league wins at Roots Hall all season, a worse home record than Barnet and Aldershot who were relegated.

-2013–present

 Brown brought in former Darlington Manager Dave Penney as his assistant, whilst retaining Graham Coughlan as first team coach.
 Bob Shaw was also brought in as Head of Scouting and Recruitment.
 Brown's first summer signing was full back John White who had been released from neighbours Colchester United.
 He also signed former Hull City winger Will Atkinson who had left Bradford City.
-In 2015 Phil Brown led the team after a thrilling play-off final against Wycombe Wanderers (7:6 on Penalties) into League One.
+In 2015 Phil Brown led the team, after a thrilling play-off final against Wycombe Wanderers (7–6 on penalties), into League One.
 At the end of the 2016/2017 season the club missed the play-offs for the Championship by only one point.